VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/windows.md

   * Event Viewer will almost never say anything useful.

-* If you keep freezing and nothing shows up in event viwer after rebooting and you aren't getting dump files, you might try leaving audio playing.
+* If you keep freezing and nothing shows up in event viewer after rebooting and you aren't getting dump files, you might try leaving audio playing.
 If you still have audio playback on the next freeze, it's a graphics problem - either your graphics driver or hardware.

 * If networking is hecked up: